we-ready/notebook/English/junior.3.md

 It's September, and we're back at school.
 It's good to see all my teachers and friends again.
 They all look fine.

 We're in Grade Two this year.
 We're going to have a new subject-physics.
 I hear physics isn't easy.
 I'm going to work hard at it.
-I'm not very good at maths, but Wei Fang says she's going to help me.
+I'm not very good at math, but Wei Fang says she's going to help me.
 I think I can do better than last year.

 I like English very much.
 I always work hard at it.
 This year I'm going to do more speaking.
 Zhang Hong likes English too, but he needs help.
 I'm going to help him.